belazr/LumbrJack/README.md

 C:\LumbrJackClient.exe C:\LumbrJackDriver.sys
 ```

-Now select an option from the menu by entering the item number and pressing enter.
+Now select an option from the menu by entering the item number and press enter.
-- First the driver needs to be installed as a service, so select **1**.
+1) First the driver needs to be installed as a service, so select **1**.
-- Then you can start the driver by selecting **2**.
+2) Then you can start the driver by selecting **2**.
-- To start logging select **6**.
-Now all keystrokes get logged to the logfile ("C:\log.txt"). **If this file already exists it will be overwritten.**
+3) To start logging select **6**.
+Now all keystrokes/mouseclicks get logged to the respective log files: "C:\kbd.log" for keyboard and "C:\mou.log" for mouse logging. **If these files already exist they will be overwritten.**
-- To stop logging select **7**.
-Now you can open the log file and inspect the output.
+4) To stop logging select **7**.
+Each log file logs one more action until it is released.
+Press a key on the keyboard or a mouse button if log files are still locked.
+Now you can open the log files and inspect the output.
-- To stop the driver select **3**.
+5) To stop the driver select **3**.
+If the driver is still logging, up to two keystrokes/mouseclicks are needed to close the log files and unload the driver completely.
-- To uninstall the driver select **4**.
+6) To uninstall the driver select **4**.

 ## Known Issues
 - Scan code to ascii lookup array is only partially correct and only compatible with german keyboard layouts

 ## TODOs
 - Fix scan code to ascii lookup array
-- Add logging for mouse input
 - Add logging for file operations